miiazertyy/Discord-LLM-Selfbot/README.md

 Linux:

--   If you're on Linux, then run `cd the\bot\files\directory` to change directory to the bot files directory
--   Create a virtual environment by running `python3 -m venv bot-env`
--   Activate the virtual environment by running `source bot-env/bin/activate`
--   Run `pip install -r requirements.txt` to install all the dependencies
 -   Fill out `example.env` with your own credentials and rename it to `.env`
 -   Fill out the `config.yaml` file with your own settings
--   Run the bot using `python3 main.py`
+-   Run the bot using `run.sh`

 # 🗨️ How to talk to the bot

 -   To activate it in a channel use **~toggleactive channelid** (channelid is optional).
--   To see all commands use **~help**
+-   To see all commands use **(prefix)help**
 -   Bear in mind that the bot will only respond to **other accounts** and not itself, including any commands.
--   You must also set a trigger word within the `config.yaml`, this is the word that the bot will respond to.
+-   You can also set a trigger word within the `config.yaml`, this is the word that the bot will respond to.
 For example, if you set the trigger word to `John`, people must say "Hey `John`, how are you today?" for the bot to respond.

 # 💭 Changing the Personality of the bot